FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/t_customize_instance_zos.md

 #### Transfer CFT loadlib management

-<span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> z/OS allows you to concatenate two libraries, a user library and the product library.
+{{< TransferCFT/componentlongname  >}} z/OS allows you to concatenate two libraries, a user library and the product library.
 The user library is not mandatory, but is strongly advised, and should be positioned first.

 > **Note:**
 >
 >

--   A <span class="code">..USER.LOAD</span> load is created during the installation.
+-   A `..USER.LOAD` load is created during the installation.
 -   If the Transfer CFT LOAD is an APF, the USER load must also be an APF.
--   Set <span class="code">cftuload '&&TARGET".LOAD"'</span> to manage only one LOAD.
+-   Set `cftuload '&&TARGET".LOAD"'` to manage only one LOAD.

 <table>
    <thead>